2010 United States House of Representatives elections in Illinois: District 14

 The 14th district included Carpentersville, DeKalb and parts of Aurora and Elgin.
-The district's population was 74 percent white, 10 percent Hispanic, 8 percent Asian and 6 percent black (see Race and ethnicity in the United States Census); 93 percent were high school graduates and 46 percent had received a bachelor's degree or higher.
+The district's population was 74 percent white, 10 percent Hispanic, 8 percent Asian and 6 percent black (see Race and ethnicity in the United States census); 93 percent were high school graduates and 46 percent had received a bachelor's degree or higher.
 Its median income was $84,132.
 In the 2008 presidential election the district gave 55 percent of its vote to Democratic nominee Barack Obama and 44 percent to Republican nominee John McCain.
-In 2010 the district had a Cook Partisan Voting Index of R+1.

 Democrat Bill Foster, who was first elected in a March 2008 special election, was the incumbent.
 Foster was re-elected in November 2008 with 58 percent of the vote.
 In 2010 Foster's opponent in the general election was Republican nominee Randy Hultgren, a member of the Illinois Senate.
 Green Party nominee Daniel J Kairis, a substitute teacher, and Doug Marks, who ran as a write-in Libertarian Party candidate, also ran.

 Bobby G. Rose also sought the Democratic nomination as a write-in candidate.
 Ethan Hastert, a lawyer and the son of former Speaker of the House Dennis Hastert, also sought the Republican nomination.
 Jim Purcell, a businessman, sought the Republican nomination but ended his campaign in December 2009.
 Jeff Danklefsen, who identified himself as "just a regular guy"; and Mark Vargas, who worked for the United States Department of Defense, both ended their campaigns for the Republican nomination the same month.
 Bill Cross, a former Aurora alderman, ended his campaign for the Republican nomination in October 2009.
 Kairis was unopposed in the Green primary.

 Foster raised $3,804,082 and spent $3,737,519.
 Hultgren raised $1,581,719 and spent $1,552,578.
 Hastert raised $623,686 and spent the same amount.
 Purcell raised $42,200 and spent $39,384.
 Danklefsen raised $10,268 and spent $9,118.
 Vargas raised $8,460 and spent $9,421.